Jmeyer1292/block_diagram_z3/readme.md

 ## Warnings

 This is an experimental project meant largely as a proof-of-concept.
 It ***SHOULD NOT*** be used as the primary means by which you validate your programs!
 It is at best a secondary measure.
 I can not guarantee that the parsing of programs is bug free nor that behavior of logic operators have the same semantics as the 'real deal'.

+The modeling of built-in parts is not comprehensive: Contributions are welcome.
+The modeling of program execution is very limited, so I would only expect this to work for straight forward safety programs (no control flow manipulation is currently supported).

 ## Installation